Law Offices of Jordan Dyke

 You see the point.
 For a closing to happen, there are a lot of individual elements that have to come together.
 All of them take time, and it is impossible to predict how much time any particular one will take for any particular property.
 Again, anyone who says differently is selling something.

 That doesn’t mean we can’t make generalizations, though.
 For Savannah properties, title exams typically come back in two to four business days.
 Mortgage payoffs also typically come back in two to four business days.
-So, if the stars align, then things can happen in just days.
-We’ve handled closings that have taken less than a week from start to finish.
+So if the traffic signals in the sky all turn green, then things can happen in just days.
+We’ve handled thousands of closings that have taken less than a week from start to finish.
 But we’ve also handled closings that have taken much longer.

 The plain truth is that any individual closing will take the time it takes, but we’ll always work hard to get things done as quickly as possible for you.